parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

     4. If not, the candidate(s) with the least votes gets eliminated.
     5. Each Senator and Executive shall once again cast votes for the continuing candidates, and this process shall continue until all but one candidate (who shall be declared elected) are eliminated or until a tie is resolved in accordance with Article 3.12.02.
     6. If a tie occurs as per Article 3.11.02, the vote of the President shall be counted to break the tie.
-13. The elections of the Parliamentarian, the Finance Convener and the In-charge Hostel Affairs shall also be conducted as per Article 3.12.
+13. The elections of the Parliamentarian, the Finance Convener and the Convener, CoSHA shall also be conducted as per Article 3.12.
 In this case, the tie-breaking vote shall be that of the Chairperson and not the President.
 14. If the post any Senate Office-bearer falls vacant in the middle of the Senate’s term, by-elections shall be called by the Senate for that post.
 This election shall be conducted by the incumbent Chairperson or Parliamentarian or both (whichever is applicable) as per Article 3.12.
 15. Notwithstanding any other Article in this Chapter except Article 3.09, the norms and modalities regarding the elections shall be fixed by the Election Commission which can be challenged only in the Senate.
 The Chief Election Officer shall present these in the Senate meeting before every election.
 16. The outgoing Senate shall handover charge to the incoming Senate around 14th March.
 Under exceptional circumstances, this can be postponed for a period of two weeks.